 Study: You can't practice without having a base level of familiarity of the issues and rules-not just rules but also the issues.

-Issue identification is especially critical on essays (try "issue checking" as a more reliable alternative to "issue spotting").
-So yes, preferably you want to review your outlines and get a basic understanding first.
+(Speaking of issues, issue identification is especially critical on essays.
+Try "issue checking" as a more reliable alternative to "issue spotting.")

+So yes, preferably you want to review your outlines and other source materials (e.g., flashcards, lectures) and get a basic understanding first.

 Practice: Practicing is like getting on the scale to measure yourself.
-It's a test.
 Can you recall what you've memorized?
 Can you use what you've recalled?
 You're testing yourself.
 You don't get back on the scale without doing anything and expect the reading to change.

-As a bonus, you tend to retain what you use in practice.
+As a bonus, you tend to retain what you use and attempt to recall in practice.